rileymd88/FireComment/README.md

 A simple Qlik Sense extension which enables commenting by using a Firebase Realtime Database as a back end

 # Setup Instructions
 1. First you will need to get the appropriate firebase project details.
-Please follow the instructions in the link below to create a new firebase project and receive your config details: https://firebase.google.com/docs/web/setup The details you will need to copy look like this
+Please follow the instructions in the link below to create a new firebase project and receive your config details: https://firebase.google.com/docs/web/setup The details you will need to copy look like this:

 ```
 var config = {